 Avoid the office politics

-The water cooler is a tempting place to wet more than just your whistle.
+The water cooler, even the digital one, is a tempting place to wet more than just your whistle.
 But avoid the urge to satiate any curiosity about office gossip.

 Document your work

 Quantify the achievements you've earned during your engagement.
 Did you deliver under budget, exceed any goals or save costs on any projects?
 Keep these quantifiable achievements with you for when it's time for a performance review or when your contract is coming to an end and you want to discuss the extension.
 Having these numbers prepared will offer proof of the type of work you can accomplish.

 If you want to be considered for a full-time position or a contract extension, and the timing is right, talk to the key decision maker and let your interest be known.
 When you've accepted a short-term engagement, how can your employer know that you're interested in a long-term relationship if you don't let them know?

 If your contract role truly has an inevitable end date, concentrate on doing the best job possible for the organization.
 Then, several weeks before the scheduled end-date, set up a time with your manager and discuss your interest in their company and field, you may get a referral to another company if this one simply can’t hire you.

 Are you working with a staffing agency to find your next great opportunity?